dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 For demonstration purposes, the Kubernetes clusters will run in GCP while the managed database will run in AWS to show that this kind of setup works across different cloud providers.
 On GCP, there will be two environments running: _production_ and _staging_.
 Each environment runs in its own VPN (and subnetwork) and has its own subdomain on GCP.
 Both environments can connect to the database running on AWS.
 This architecture is only for demonstration purposes.
 This paper is not arguing that this is good software architecture.

 <!-- Crossplane resources print -->
-The cloud resources needed for this setup are provisioned through Crossplane and can be seen on Figur X. Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
+The cloud resources needed for this setup are provisioned through Crossplane and can be seen in Figur X. Crossplane does not have a UI, but you can interact with it with `kubectl` like any other Kubernetes resource.
 Running `kubectl get managed` will print a list of all the resources managed by crossplane.

 <img src="images/crossplane-print-2.png" width="1000" />